Fresh Peaches.

 3. Add your cool whip….and get the old girl rolling.
 Blend it up until it’s fluffy-ish.
 Wow.
 That’s technical.

-5. Add the rest of your fresh peaches to the your cooled topping glaze.
+4. Put half of the filling into each crust.
+Spread it out evenly with a knife.5.
+Add the rest of your fresh peaches to the your cooled topping glaze.
 Stir until combined and pour over the top of each pie.
 Wrap each pie with plastic wrap and let it chill out in the fridge for at least an hour.

 That looks so tasty Jamie!!!
 Great photo tutorial.